Struct biodivine_lib_bdd::Bdd

 pub fn random_clause<R: Rng>(&self, rng: &mut R) -> Option<BddPartialValuation>

-Pick a random path that appears in this Bdd
+Pick a random path that appears in this Bdd, using a provided random number

 generator.